Sonic Mini 4K: Unboxing•

 Unpacking: Straight Out of the Box

-This box contains 1 Sonic Mini 4K, wrapped in plastic foil, with three sections of cushions used to protect the LCD 3D printer.
+This box contains 1 Sonic Mini 4K, wrapped in plastic wrap, and three sections of cushions which is used to protect the LCD 3D printer.
 This includes an upper cushion, lower cushion, and an inner cushion.
 The Sonic Mini 4K toolbox is placed on top of the box.

 Step 1: Open the box.
 Remove the upper cushioning and the toolbox.